|

 Posted: Tuesday, March 15th, 2011

-"You have not be en getting the whole truth about Tahrir Square.
+"You have not been getting the whole truth about Tahrir Square.
 To this day, the print edition of The New York Times has not reported the sexual assault on Lara Logan, the chief CBS TV foreign correspondent, by 200 Egyptian men in Tahrir Square yelling "Jew, Jew" while they assaulted her.
 CBS News itself did not report on the incident until others exposed it.
 Likewise, few mainstream news media have reported or shown the depictions of Mubarak as an Israeli agent or attacks on other Western news teams accused of being agents of Israel."

 Read more of this article. »